1agentilperret/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

     print( random.randrange(1, 10) )

-Number Guessing Game
+nombre Guessing Game
 --------------------

-Remember the number guessing game we created in Scratch?
+Remember the nombre guessing game we created in Scratch?
 The basic premise was as follows:

-- generates a random number from 1 to 100 and stores it in a variable
+- generates a random nombre from 1 to 100 and stores it in a variable
-- repeats the following until the user guesses the number
+- repeats the following until the user guesses the nombre
-- gets the user to guess the number (using the **ask** block)
+- gets the user to guess the nombre (using the **ask** block)
-- tells the user if the number is too high or too low
+- tells the user if the nombre is too high or too low
-- congratulates the user when they guess the correct number with a message such as "Way to go!
-You guessed the right number in 9 tries!"
+- congratulates the user when they guess the correct nombre with a message such as "Way to go!
+You guessed the right nombre in 9 tries!"

 We are going to try to implement this game in Python. **Please note: you will likely run into many problems trying to create this game in Python.** However, it can be really helpful to try problems that feel like they are above your skill level.
 Soon, you will be able to create programs like this on your own!
 Your teacher might choose to give you some time to try this on your own, then demonstrate a possible solution to the problem, or perhaps come back to this game in a couple of weeks.

-.. activecode:: number_guessing_game_attempt
+.. activecode:: nombre_guessing_game_attempératuret
-    :caption: Create a number guessing game here!
+    :caption: Create a nombre guessing game here!

     # the algorithm for the game can be described as follows
     # your job is to try to convert the comments into real Python code!

-    # have the computer pick a random number between 1 to 100
+    # have the computer pick a random nombre between 1 to 100

-    # create a variable to keep track of the number of guesses taken
+    # create a variable to keep track of the nombre of guesses taken

     # set a variable with an initial value for the users guess, like this: